Import from GitLab

 Optionally, enable the Continuous import.
 When enabled, YouTrack will periodically poll the selected GitLab projects and import updates that were made since the last sync.

 Click the Start import button.

 YouTrack will create new projects and import data to the existing ones according to the configured project mapping.

 YouTrack will import issues, articles, and users to the target projects.

 If the Continuous import option is enabled, YouTrack will periodically check target GitLab projects for updated and new issues.

-In the details sidebar, YouTrack shows import status and details on the data that was imported.
-Click the Resume button in the toolbar to explicitly start polling for changes and importing updates from the source GitLab project.
+In the sidebar, YouTrack shows the import status and additional information about the imported data.
+Click the Resume button in the toolbar to import updates from the connected GitLab project.

 You can also download the import log file to study and investigate when needed.